ucsb-cs148/f21/_lectures/lect15.md

 ---

 # Announcements
-* As announced repeatedly, this week's lab will be taken up by the **group peer-evaluation** [lab08](https://ucsb-cs148.github.io/f21/lab/lab08/), so make sure to finish all points for lab06 (part2) before Section starts, and for lab07 before the end of tthe day, Friday.
+* As announced repeatedly, this week's lab will be taken up by the **group peer-evaluation** [lab08](https://ucsb-cs148.github.io/f21/lab/lab08/), so make sure to finish all points for lab06 (part2) before Section starts, and for lab07 before the end of the day, Friday.
 * **Code Freeze** for your projects will be two weeks later, **Friday, Dec.
 3rd, with Thanksgiving break in between, next week, Friday, 11/26**!
 * Project presentations will take place, as long announced and planned, during the final exam slot, **Dec.
 6th, 4-7pm**.
 * All documentation and the presentation video will be due at the end of **Wednesday, December 8th**.